mkunal0720/hangman-game/README.md

 The Hangman game is a word guessing game where one player thinks of a word and the other player tries to guess it by suggesting letters within a certain number of guesses.

-# Date: 14-03-2024
+# Date: 16-03-2024 (5:49 pm)
+# Day 1:

 ## Project Manager Update:
-Today , I have given a task of making Hangman game to the developer.
-Telling him to create a user-friendly Hangman game using python.
+I have given a task of making Hangman game to the developer.
+Asking him for creating a game which fulfils my demands.
+Tasks 1: To create a early version of game for testing and understanding the playstyle of game.
+Asking for a simple version.
+Demands for game:
+1. Using python programmming language
-Demands for game : 1.
-User friendly
+2. User friendly
-                   2. Easy to understand
+3. Easy to understand
-                   3. Attractive
+4. Attractive

+## Developer Update: